Seongjong of Joseon

-Seongjong (28 August 1457 – 29 January 1495), personal name Yi Hyeol, was the ninth monarch of the Joseon dynasty of Korea.
-Before succeeding his sickly uncle, King Yejong, he was known as Grand Prince Jalsan.
+Seongjong (28 August 1457 – 29 January 1495), (Note: In the Korean calendar (lunisolar), he was born on the 30th day of the 7th lunar month and died on the 24th day of the 12th lunar month.) personal name Yi Hyeol, was the ninth monarch of Joseon.
+The younger son of Crown Prince Uigyeong and a grandson of King Sejo, he ascended to the throne upon the death of his sickly uncle, King Yejong.

 Biography

 Early life

 Yi Hyeol was born as the second son of Crown Prince Yi Jang and Crown Princess Su of the Cheongju Han clan.
 His father however died few months after his birth.
 In 1461, he was named Prince Jasan which was changed to Prince Jalsan in 1468.

 In 1467, he married Han Song-yi, the youngest daughter of Han Myŏnghoe.
-One of Lady Han's older sisters was the late Crown Princess Jangsun, first wife of King Yejong.
+One of Lady Han's older sisters was the late Queen Jangsun, first wife of King Yejong.

 Despite having an older brother and his uncle leaving behind a biological son, Jalsan was chosen as successor and was made the adopted son of King Yejong and his second wife, Queen Han (posthumously known as Queen Ansun).

 After he ascended to the throne, his biological father was honored with the temple name "Deokjong", while his mother became queen and was given the honorary name "Insu".